tommyWrightWeb/tommywrightwolves/README.md

-- 👋 Hi, I’m @tommywrightwolves
+- 👋 Hi, I’m @Tommy...
+Recent Computer Science University Graduate
-- 👀 I’m interested in ...
+- 👀 I’m interested in Computer Games, coding, naps and fooooood
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Javascript/React
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me:  thomas.wright.web@gmail.com
+-
+-

 <!---
 tommywrightwolves/tommywrightwolves is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.